romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how would you correctly configure a workflow to cache dependencies for a Node.js application to improve build times?
+Q: In GitHub Actions, how would you correctly configure a workflow to cache dependencies for a Node.js application to improve build times?
 <details><summary>Show the answer</summary><p>

 - **Include a step with uses: actions/cache@v2 and configure the path to node_modules, along with an appropriate key based on the package-lock.json file**